outde-xyz/website/content/Tutorials/locality_constraints.md

 ---

 <!-- START_SUMMARY_BLOCK -->
-The [previous post in this series]({filename}locality_islands.md) discussed the lay of the island from the perspective of TSL (I'm so disappointed in myself for not making this pun last time; better late than never).
+The [previous post in this series]({filename}locality_islands.md) discussed the lay of the (is)land from the perspective of TSL (I'm so disappointed in myself for not making this pun last time; better late than never).
 I mentioned that the TSL view cannot handle all island constraints.
 Sometimes, we need an alternative approach.
 But this alternative approach doesn't come out of nowhere.